About The Program

 Job Shadow Coalition Members

 The National Job Shadow Coalition encourages young people across the country to explore their futures through career awareness and mentoring opportunities.
 Formed in 1998, the coalition includes America’s Promise, Junior Achievement, the U.S. Department of Education, and the U.S. Department of Labor.
-The national title sponsor is the Best Buy Children’s Foundation.
-Other sponsors include Cisco; the Department of Justice, Office of Juvenile Justice and Delinquency Prevention; and the Society for Human Resource Management (SHRM).
+The national title sponsors are AT&T and the Best Buy Children’s Foundation.
+Other sponsors include AT&T; Cisco; the Department of Justice, Office of Juvenile Justice and Delinquency Prevention; and the Society for Human Resource Management (SHRM).

 About JA Worldwide® (Junior Achievement)

-JA Worldwide is the world’s largest organization dedicated to inspiring and preparing young people to succeed in a global economy.
-Through a dedicated volunteer network, JA Worldwide provides in-school and after-school programs for students in grades K-12.
-JA Worldwide offers educational programs that focus on three key content areas: entrepreneurship, work readiness, and financial literacy.
-Today, 140 individual area operations reach approximately four million students in the United States, with an additional 3.5 million students served by operations in 114 other countries worldwide.
+Junior Achievement is the world’s largest organization dedicated to inspiring and preparing young people to succeed in a global economy.
+Through a dedicated volunteer network, Junior Achievement provides in-school and after-school programs for students which focus on three key content areas: work readiness, entrepreneurship, and financial literacy.
+Today, 138 individual area operations reach 4.2 million students in the United States, with an additional 4.3 million students served by operations in 118 other countries worldwide.
 For more information, visit www.ja.org.

 America’s Promise